-If you need to submit audited financial statements, then you must also submit a commentary to accompany the financial and student numbers tables to help explain the data you have provided.
-This is to help us understand your current and forecast financial performance and position in the context of your business, so that we can form a fair and reasonable judgement about your financial viability and sustainability.

-- 51. The commentary must include the following: - Assumptions you have made in your financial tables about your forecast data this should explain any changes in the numbers in the tables between the years to which they apply.
+- 51. You must submit a commentary to accompany the financial and student numbers tables to help explain the data you have provided.
+This is to help us understand your historical, current and forecast financial performance and position in the context of your business, so that we can form a fair and reasonable judgement about your financial viability and sustainability. - 52.
+The commentary must include the following: - Assumptions you have made in your financial tables about your forecast data this should explain any significant changes in the numbers in the tables between the years to which they apply.
 This includes, but is not limited to: - whether you think your student numbers will increase, decrease or stay the same from year-to-year and why

 - whether you are planning to change the fees that you are charging students and, if so, by how much - whether you have or are planning to take any loans from a bank, shareholders, directors or anyone else and, if so, some details about your current and/or planned borrowing (how much is it, when will you take it out, when will you pay it back, what will you use it for) and whether it will have an impact on your viability or sustainability - whether you are intending to change your business model to expand into or withdraw from specific markets (such as part-time or distance learning provision). - Information on how you are managing any financial risks this is information about any emerging risks (including changes to your forecasts) that may affect your current or future financial viability or sustainability or both.
-These may be risks that are specific to your own business or students or may be more generic that apply to a number of other providers as well as you. - Explanation of any significant movements (for example ±10 per cent in any one year) on the income and expenditure account, and material changes on the balance sheet (including the detail on any material exceptional items; for example ±10 per cent in any one year). - Any additional information that you think would be helpful to us in assessing the financial and student numbers information that you have provided in the tables.
+These may be risks that are specific to your own business or students or may be more generic that apply to a number of other providers as well as you.
+This includes details of any sensitivity analysis and scenario planning that you have undertaken and mitigations against your key financial risks that are in place.
+The latter may include information regarding availability of an overdraft or a revolving credit facility or support you can obtain from a third party if necessary.
+If you have evidence of any of those, it is recommended that you provide it with your application. - Explanation of any significant year on year movements in student and staff numbers on the income and expenditure account, on the balance sheet and in the cash flow statement. - Any additional information that you think would be helpful to us in assessing the financial and student numbers information that you have provided in the tables.
+This will, for example, include information on any subcontractual arrangements that are in place, information regarding the corporate group (including the group structure chart) if you are a member of one, details of market research that you have undertaken or information (supported by evidence) on student demand to demonstrate the rationale behind the student number forecasts, etc.